tapted/pub-dartlang/app/doc/pub-get.markdown

 Library packages should not check in the lockfile, though, since they're expected to work with a range of dependency versions.

-If a lockfile already exists, `pub get` uses the versions of dependencies locked in it if possible.
-If a dependency isn't locked, pub will get the latest version of that dependency that satisfies all the [version constraints](glossary.html#version-constraint).
-This is the primary difference between `pub get` and [`pub upgrade`](pub-upgrade.html), which always tries to get the latest versions of all dependencies.
+If a lockfile already exists, Tavern uses the versions of dependencies locked in it if possible.
+If a dependency isn't locked, Tavern will get the latest version of that dependency that satisfies all the [version constraints](glossary.html#version-constraint).

 ## Getting a new dependency

-If a dependency is added to the pubspec and then `pub get` is run, it will get the new dependency and any of its transitive dependencies and place them in the `packages` directory.
+If a dependency is added to the pubspec and then Tavern is run, it will get the new dependency and any of its transitive dependencies and place them in the `packages` directory.
 However, it won't change the versions of any already-acquired dependencies unless that's necessary to get the new